What to Consider Before Buying a Home

 The good news is that there is a type of mortgage available for almost every situation.
 The bad news is that choosing the wrong one can cost you tens of thousands of dollars in interest over the term of the loan.
 The most common loans come in two styles: fixed and adjustable interest rate loans.

-With an adjustable rate loan, you sacrifice some of the stability in payments for the ability of the mortgage to adjust with prevailing interest rates.
-When interest rates are going down, this is can be to your benefit.
+With an adjustable-rate loan, you sacrifice some of the stability in payments for the ability of the mortgage to adjust with prevailing interest rates.
+When interest rates are going down, this can be to your benefit.
 But when rates are increasing, you can find yourself with a higher monthly payment.

 The Down Payment